 Any reported racist incidents that are part of the discussion will undoubtedly be considered through the lens of the Tolerance Pledge, adopted in 2016, in which the Select Board reaffirmed its position that “Wellesley is a town that highly values diversity, dignity and respect for all individuals.
 Wellesley strives to be a welcoming town; therefore, the Board opposes expressions of hate, intolerance and discrimination.
 The Board encourages the entire Wellesley community to continue to exhibit caring and supportive actions in support of our diversity.”

-An email that was racist in both content and tone was recently received by a Town Meeting member and Select Board candidate from a fellow Town Meeting member.
-The writer took TMM and Board candidate Ann-Mara Lanza to task for her views on diversity saying, “Just because you think you are ‘good’ by forcing diversity, does not mean you are.
+A Town Meeting member and candidate for Select Board said she recently received a letter that was racist in content and tone from a fellow Town Meeting member.
+The writer was said to have taken TMM and Select Board candidate Ann-Mara Lanza to task for her views on diversity saying, “Just because you think you are ‘good’ by forcing diversity, does not mean you are.
 You are simply imposing upon the rest of us what you want.
 Not what we want.”

 Lanza on her campaign website lists celebrating diversity as one of her values saying, “Every person brings an important and unique perspective to the conversation, strengthening our town.”
 She read an excerpt of the email in an episode of Chatting it Up With Rama on Wellesley Public Media (go to the 12:37 mark).